crstffr/code42.codeChallenge.react/README.md

 organizations.
 This app was built using [React](A) and [Semantic UI](B), starting with the [create-react-app](C) scaffold utility.

+You can find a live version of this app running at [crstffr.github.io/code42.react/](D)

 The data is pulled from the public REST Github API v3 and is rate-limited.
 All requests are also capped at 30 results, with no pagination implemented at this point.